 Healthy Living is a free online NHS service to help people self-manage type 2 diabetes.
 It is available across England to support people in making some changes such as being more active, eating healthily and stopping smoking.

-- Who uses the Healthy Living platform and whether engagement varies by patient populations.
+- Uptake: Who uses the Healthy Living platform and whether engagement varies by patient populations.

-- Whether it’s effective in changing health outcomes for people.
+- Effectiveness: Whether it’s effective in changing health outcomes for people.

-- What the key barriers and facilitators are to implementing this national programme.
+- Implementation of Healthy Living: What the key barriers and facilitators are to implementing this national programme.

-- Whether people are receiving a high quality Healthy Living service.
+- Service delivery and fidelity: Whether people are receiving a high quality Healthy Living service.

-- If the programme is delivering value for money.
+- Cost-effectiveness: If the programme is delivering value for money.

 During the research we regularly reported back to the people at NHS England who run Healthy Living, making suggestions about what could be improved, so they could make changes as they went along.
 People with experience of diabetes played an important role in this research and helped us to identify the benefits to patients and the NHS.